oddjob79/musement_sitemap/docs/files/app/SQLiteWrite.php.txt

       $this->pdo = $this->connect();
   }

+  /**
-  // takes $links multi-dimensional array and uses data to update the links table public function insertLinks($links) {
+  * Takes a given array of links, containing the url, type and include flag and inserts the data into the links table
+  * @param array $links
+  */
+  public function insertLinks($links) {
     foreach ($links as $link) {
       // set variables